Sustainability in raw material extraction

 Employment in the natural resources sector

 The extractive industry provides industrial jobs in a variety of different occupations and activities.
-At the end of 2022 (2023), around 59,000 people (58,000 people)1 were employed in the extractive industry.
-This corresponds to around 0.17% (0.17%) of all employees in Germany subject to social security contributions.
-At around 65% (65%), most employees worked in the quarrying and other mining sector, followed by the provision of services for mining and quarrying at around 15% (15%).
+At the end of 2023 (2024), around 58,000 people (56,000 people)1 were employed in the extractive industry.
+This corresponds to around 0.17% (0.16%) of all employees in Germany subject to social security contributions.
+At around 65% (66%), most employees worked in the quarrying and other mining sector, followed by the provision of services for mining and quarrying at around 15% (16%).

-In principle, the German legislature regulates a uniform (minimum) level of protection for employees (e.g. working hours, holidays, protection against dismissal, protection laws for young people, pregnant women or the severely disabled, safety and health at work, etc.).3 Above this level of protection, the social partners are free to regulate working conditions independently for the company or the respective sector within the framework of their collective bargaining autonomy guaranteed by Article 9(3) of the German Basic Law.
+In principle, the German legislature regulates a uniform (minimum) level of protection for employees (e.g. working hours, holidays, protection against dismissal, protection laws for young people, pregnant women or the severely disabled, safety and health at work, etc.).2 Above this level of protection, the social partners are free to regulate working conditions independently for the company or the respective sector within the framework of their collective bargaining autonomy guaranteed by Article 9(3) of the German Basic Law.

-Statutory social security provides protection against life risks such as unemployment, illness, dependency, accident and occupational disease as well as old-age security.
+Statutory social security provides protection against life risks such as unemployment, illness, dependency on nursing care, accident and occupational disease as well as old-age security.
 In particular, employees are insured under the social security scheme; self-employed persons are partially covered by this scheme.
 Social insurance funds are mainly raised through contributions from insured persons and employers.
 An exception is the statutory accident insurance, which is financed exclusively by the employer.
 Some branches of social security are additionally financed by taxes.
 The social security institutions are corporations with legal capacity under public law with self-government.
 Self-government is generally exercised by the insured persons and the employers.

 The role and cooperation of the social partners